soygul/gcm/README.md

 Testing
 -------

 All the tests can be executed by `go test -race -cover ./...` command.
+Optionally you can add `-v` flag to observe all connection logs.
 Integration tests require the following environment variables to be defined.
 If they are missing, integration tests are skipped.

 ```bash
 export GCM_CCS_HOST=gcm-preprod.googleapis.com:5236